edsu/inkdroid.org/_posts/2016-06-08-bmorestories.md

 hosting it yourself since you can claim copyright and license your material as you see fit.
 However it is a trade off since it may be more difficult to get the exposure that you will see in platforms like Instagram, Vine or Facebook.
+If you want you could give low resolution versions to social media outlets with links to high resolution versions you publish yourself with your own license.

 ### Archive